Miami-Dade Students Get $100K Scholarships At Beyonce Concert

 “I’m gonna make it,” she said.
 “I’m gonna be up there with big people.”

-The high school senior said she wants to go to Florida and become a police officer.
+The high school senior said she wants to go to Florida International University to study criminology and become a police officer after.
 But, like for many families, paying for college was a big concern.

 “My mom was thinking of working for two jobs,” Garay said.
-“My dad, he was — we were just stressing since I started high school.”
+“My dad, he was,we were just stressing since I started high school.”

 But things changed for Emily Friday night.
 She went to a concert with her friends from the Boys and Girls Clubs of Miami-Dade when she was awarded a $100,000 dollar scholarship from Beyonce and Jay-Z’s foundation.